Somali Democratic Republic: Literacy campaign

-The Somali revolutionary army initiated large-scale public works programs in 1972, and successfully implemented an urban and rural literacy campaign, thus significantly increasing the literacy rate.
-By 1986 the literacy rate in Somalia was said to be 60% due to the massive success of this campaign.
+The Somali revolutionary army initiated large-scale public works programs in 1972, and implemented an urban and rural literacy campaign, significantly increasing the literacy rate from 5% pre-campaign to 55% by the mid-1970s.
+However, exact pre-campaign rates are disputed by scholars as reports were unlikely to include literacy attained through religious education.
+In 1975 the Somali ministry of education was awarded a UNESCO prize.

-In addition to a nationalization program for industry and land, the new regime's foreign policy emphasized Somalia's traditional and religious ties with the Arab world, leading to its eventual membership in the Arab League (AL) in 1974.
+Former US ambassador to Somalia praised Somali literacy efforts:UNESCO reportedly examined this and found that when Somalis closed down the schools for two years and sent everybody to the field with chalk and blackboards and radio receivers, that they did, in a period of five years, go from a 12-16% literacy rate to an 86% literacy rate.
+The Somalis that I know, having been back four times since retirement, and having the privilege of traveling anywhere in the country, would say it certainly is well over 50%.
+Exactly how high it is, I have no way of judging.
+But I think it is one of the most remarkable achievements of any country in Africa.In addition to a nationalization program for industry and land, the new regime's foreign policy emphasized Somalia's traditional and religious ties with the Arab world, leading to its eventual membership in the Arab League (AL) in 1974.
 That same year, Barre also served as chairperson of the Organisation of African Unity (OAU), the predecessor of the African Union (AU).
 Somalia also initially adhered to a populist communist philosophy.
-Consequently, Barre's regime lent support to various anti-colonial movements, including the rebellion in South Africa against that country's then-ruling apartheid government.
-As chairman of the Organisation of African Unity (OAU) in 1974, a rotating seat, Barre invited the ANC as an equal member and gave them a platform to have their voices heard.
+Consequently, Barre's regime lent support to various anti-colonial movements, including the rebellion in the Republic of South Africa (RSA) against that country's then-ruling apartheid government.
+As chairman of the Organisation of African Unity (OAU) in 1974, a rotating seat, Barre invited the African National Congress (ANC) as an equal member and gave them a platform to have their voices heard.
 Barre's government also trained South African guerillas and gave them access to military hardware and naval assets.

-On July 1976, Barre’s SRC disbanded and established the Somali Revolutionary Socialist Party (SRSP) as a one-party government based on scientific socialism and Somali-Islamic principles.
+In July 1976, Barre's SRC disbanded and established the Somali Revolutionary Socialist Party (SRSP) as a one-party government based on scientific socialism and Somali-Islamic principles.
+Barre retained his position as party head.
 The SRSP aimed to reconcile the official state ideology with the official state religion, emphasizing Islamic principles of social progress, equality, and justice.
 The government argued that these principles formed the core of scientific socialism, along with a focus on self-sufficiency, public participation, popular control, and direct ownership of the means of production.
 While the SRSP encouraged limited private investment, the administration's overall direction was proclaimed as socialist.